Indications, Safety and Warnings

 Use of these Boston Scientific pulse generators are contraindicated for the following: patients whose ventricular tachyarrhythmias may have reversible cause, such as: digitalis intoxication, electrolyte imbalance, hypoxia, sepsis; or patients whose ventricular tachyarrhythmias have a transient cause, such as: acute myocardial infarction (MI), electrocution, drowning; or patients who have a unipolar pacemaker.

 Read this manual thoroughly before implantation to avoid damage to the pulse generator and/or lead.
 For single patient use only.
 Do not reuse, reprocess, or resterilize.
 Always have external defibrillation equipment available during implant and electrophysiologic testing.
 Ensure that an external defibrillator and medical personnel skilled in CPR are present during post-implant device testing should the patient require external rescue.
 Do not use this pulse generator with another pulse generator.
 Program the pulse generator Tachy Mode(s) to Off during implant, explant, or postmortem procedures to avoid inadvertent high voltage shocks.
 Do not kink, twist, or braid the lead with other leads as doing so could cause lead insulation abrasion damage or conductor damage.
 For leads that require the use of a Connector Tool, use caution handling the lead terminal when the Connector Tool is not present on the lead.
 Do not directly contact the lead terminal with any surgical instruments or electrical connections such as PSA (alligator) clips, ECG connections, forceps, hemostats, and clamps.
 Do not contact any other portion of the DF4–LLHH or DF4–LLHO lead terminal, other than the terminal pin, even when the lead cap is in place.
 Do not use atrial tracking modes in patients with chronic refractory atrial tachyarrhythmias.
 Tracking of atrial arrhythmias could result in ventricular tachyarrhythmias.
 Advise patients to seek medical guidance before entering environments that could adversely affect the operation of the active implantable medical device, including areas protected by a warning notice that prevents entry by patients who have a pulse generator.
 RESONATE HF, RESONATE, PERCIVA HF, PERCIVA, and VIGILANT devices with a DF4 right ventricular lead connection are considered MR Conditional.
 For these devices, unless all of the MRI Conditions of Use are met, MRI scanning of the patient does not meet MR Conditional requirements for the implanted system, and significant harm to or death of the patient and/or damage to the implanted system may result.
+All other devices covered by this manual are not MR conditional.
+Do not expose patients with non-MR conditional devices to MRI scanning.
 For potential adverse events applicable when the Conditions of Use are met or not met, refer to the MRI Technical Guide.
 Do not subject a patient with an implanted pulse generator and/or lead to diathermy.
 If desired, ensure that Patient Triggered Monitor is enabled prior to sending the patient home.
 Once the Patient Triggered Monitor feature has been triggered by the magnet and an EGM has been stored, or after 60 days have elapsed from the day that Store EGM was enabled, the patient should not apply the magnet.

 POTENTIAL ADVERSE EVENTS